TodePond/TodePondDotCom/wikiblogarden/genocide/visibility/readme.md

 It worked great!
 After a consultation, and some blood tests, and some fertility stuff (yuck), and quitting my job, and changing my name to [appease my doctor](https://www.todepond.com/wikiblogarden/my-name/), I started on a tiny dose.

-Three months later, nothing had happened, and my bloods were still the same, so I switched to more powerful medicine.
+Three months later, nothing happened, and my bloods were still the same, so I switched to more powerful medicine.
 This repeated a few times until I ended up on the dose that I'm on now.
 And it's going great.

 During all of this time, I always felt properly looked after, and cared for.
 They answered any questions I gave them.
 The smaller ones were answered by support staff.
-The biggest ones were answered by doctors.
+The bigger ones were answered by doctors.

 All good.
 Everyone lived happily ever after.
 The end.